India Martínez: Career

-Her first performance was in 1998 in the television program "Veo, Veo", presented by Teresa Rabal, where she was one of the finalists.
-In 2000 she won a prize as a finalist and the special prize for promising young performer in a contest of this town about Spanish songs.
-In 2001, as a consequence of her participation in a contest of tarantos and tarantas and in the I Contest of Flamenco Between Quejíos and Pitas celebrated in San José (Almería), she obtained the prize for best performance, the special prize of the audience and a scholarship from the Cristina Heeren foundation to learn flamenco in Seville.
-The following year she received an invitation to perform at the IV Encuentro de Peñas Flamencas de Almería, which was held at the Hotel Playadulce in Roquetas de Mar together with Triana Pura, and at the II Noche Flamenca in Roquetas de Mar.
+Martínez made her first television appearance in 1998 on the program Veo, Veo, presented by Teresa Rabal, where she was among the finalists.
+In 2000, she was awarded a prize for promising young performers.
+In 2001, she participated in a contest of tarantos and tarantas, as well as the Contest of Flamenco Between Quejíos and Pitas held in San José (Almería), winning Best Performance, the Audience Award, and a scholarship from the Cristina Heeren Foundation to study flamenco in Seville.
+The following year, she performed at the IV Encuentro de Peñas Flamencas de Almería at the Hotel Playadulce in Roquetas de Mar, alongside Triana Pura.
+In the same year, she also performed at the II Noche Flamenca in Roquetas de Mar.

-In 2001, she attended the tribute to Fosforito and José Sorroche celebrated in the restaurant La Juaida as a guest artist and obtained the second prize in the Contest of Trilleros organized by Peña Antonio de Torres de la Cañada.
-Despite her youth and her short career, Jenifer has been claimed during the year 2002 in party halls, clubs and events of some relevance.
-She also carried out solo performances in Almería pubs, in the Villaespesa Library and in peña El Palangre de Roquetas de Mar.
-In the same way, she has intervened in the Easter Proclamation held at the Apolo Theater, in the election of Mister Almería held in the Llanos de Vicar, in recitals held at the Library of Murcia on several occasions and, during her stay at the Cristina Heeren Foundation in Seville at the festival held at La Alameda, where she sings for dancing for the first time.
-This young cantaora that presents a great projection enjoys a clean, bright and refined voice.
-Her mastery of the compass and her good taste make a very good impression on those who listen to her.
-To be highlighted are her interpretations by bulerías, granaínas and tientos, although she also excels at the rest of the styles.
+In 2001, she attended a tribute to Fosforito and José Sorroche, held at the restaurant La Juaida, as a guest artist and obtained the second prize in the Contest of Trilleros organized by Peña Antonio de Torres de la Cañada.
+She soloed performed in Almería pubs, in the Villaespesa Library, and in Peña El Palangre de Roquetas de Mar.
+She took part in the Easter Proclamation, held at the Apolo Theater, as well as the Mister Almería pageant held in the Llanos de Vícar.
+She performed in recitals held at the Library of Murcia on several occasions and, during her stay at the Cristina Heeren Foundation in Seville, at the festival held at La Alameda, where she sang for dancing for the first time.

-In 2003 she signed a contract with "La Voz del Sur", which released her first album "Azulejos de Lunares" in 2004.
-This first album contained performances with several musical modifications of the classic boleros and tangos by José María Cortina.
+In 2003, she signed a contract with "La Voz del Sur," which released her first album, Azulejos de Lunares, in 2004.
+This first album contained arrangements of classic boleros and tangos by José María Cortina.